 You can apply online for all of our research programmes.
 This page takes you through the process in four steps and outlines the information and documents you will need to do so.

-To locate the correct online application form, select your research area from the A-Z list of research opportunities.
+To locate the correct online application form, select your research area from the list of research degree subjects.
 You will then be able to select an online application form for your chosen research area.

 Step 1: Identify a research match

-As a graduate student, you will be looking for an environment in which you can develop your own interests and achieve your personal best.
+As a research student, you will be looking for an environment in which you can develop your own interests.
 One of the most important factors will be a good match with a potential supervisor or existing research group.
 This is something you need to have established before you start the application process.

 Step 2: Review entry requirements and funding